technomancy/sokoban/README.md

 performs a `POST` to Heroku's release API to finish the deploy.
 If that succeeds, it archives the repository itself to S3 for the next push.

+## Standalone Usage

+The `bin/solo_receiver` script can emit a command with signed URLs to launch a receiver for you if you want to run it without the proxy;
+just provide it with an S3 bucket, AWS secret key, app name, credentials, and buildpack URL.
+During normal usage the first two would be provided by the proxy and the latter three by the user initiating the push.

+    $ export SOKOBAN_BUCKET=[...]
+AWS_ACCESS_KEY=[...]
+AWS_SECRET_KEY=[...]
+    $ eval $(bin/solo_receiver myapp \
+        git://github.com/bmizerany/null-null-buildpack.git)

+In another terminal:

+    $ cd ~/src/myapp && git push http://localhost:5001 master

 ## Milestones